sebastiantramontana/Vitraux/docs/reference-manual.md

 - Elements not updating: verify selectors/IDs exist for the chosen `QueryElementStrategy`.
 For `OnlyOnceAtStart`, elements must exist at initialization; consider `OnlyOnceOnDemand`.
 - No visible rows: ensure the template id/URI is correct and the fragment contains the expected child selectors used by your item mappings.
 - Custom JS not called: confirm the function name is global or imported via `FromModule`.
 Functions must be callable and always return a Promise.
-- Shadow DOM: if your app does not use Shadow DOM, set `UseShadowDom = false` and ensure your selectors match the light DOM.
+- Shadow DOM: if your app does not use it, set `UseShadowDom = false` and ensure your selectors match the light DOM.
+- If your actions target elements that are created dynamically (e.g., via templates during updates), avoid OnlyOnceAtStart, since the elements will not exist yet when handlers are registered.
+- If Actions do not fire, confirm the element exists at the moment the handlers are registered (see ActionRegistrationStrategy).